Brand & marketing strategy, UX design, and creative direction.

 Humanity & Inclusion

-Marketing strategy, creative direction, art direction, copywriting, graphic design, web design.
+Integrated marketing strategy, creative direction, web design.
 2021 Addy winner, Judge’s Choice.

 HI-Homepage-b.jpg

-Long after conflict has subsided, survivors bear physical and psychological trauma for the rest of their lives.
-The POW concept told the innocent stories of how war can be a prison long after it’s over.
-This art direction was our conservative approach, aimed at quickly driving empathy in older audiences, which research showed responded well to images of people and children.
+Long after conflict ends, survivors deal with trauma for the rest of their lives.
+The POW concept showed war can be a prison long after it’s over.
+This creative was our “conservative” approach, aimed at building empathy in older audiences.

 Common Senses